 To obtain a retail food license in Park County you must contact the Food Safety Division at the Colorado Department of Public Health and Environment (CDPHE) at 303-692-3645 option #1 or Email.
 Please see the link under resources about Retail Food Safety in Colorado for more information.

 March 4, 2021 - Due to ongoing COVID response, 2020 protocols for event food vendors remain in place.
 Please see below.

-All food vendors who want to participate at scheduled events in Park County must have a current retail food license with the State of Colorado or a current temporary food license with another county.
+All food vendors who want to participate at scheduled events in Park County must have a current retail food license with the State of Colorado or a current temporary or regular food license with another county.
 Copies of those licenses must be provided to the event coordinator and the event coordinator must include it with the event application.
 This information may be subject to change as conditions change.
 Food Vendors must be prepared to follow the most current COVID-19 guidance for food handlers at the time of the event.